 The first line above is our SQL statement.
 The

-DROP DATABASE (without the prompt) on the second line is the response returned by PostgreSQL to let us know that is has executed the statement successfully.
+DROP DATABASE in the output is the response returned by PostgreSQL to let us know that it has executed the statement successfully.
 Our prompt is again available on the third line, ready for us to issue another command.

 In the same way that